deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 {{< lead >}}

-This research tackles the problem of LLMs performing poorly in long-term web navigation tasks.
-The authors argue that this is because LLMs lack an internal "world model"—an understanding of how their actions change the environment.
-To solve this, they build a "World-Model-Augmented" (WMA) agent.
-This agent uses a large language model (LLM) to predict what will happen after each possible action before choosing an action.
-The researchers use a clever technique to help the LLM learn this prediction task, focusing on only the differences between the webpage before and after an action.
-Experiments showed that this new WMA agent performed better than existing methods on real-world web navigation tasks, and was far more cost- and time-efficient.
+This research tackles the problem of LLMs struggling with long-horizon tasks in web navigation, particularly their inability to anticipate the consequences of their actions.
+The core idea is to equip LLMs with 'world models' – essentially, the ability to predict the outcomes of actions before executing them.
+To achieve this, the authors propose a new training method that focuses on the transition between different states of the website (rather than the entire website) and uses natural language descriptions instead of raw HTML.
+Experiments show that incorporating world models significantly improves decision-making.
+The resulting World-Model-Augmented (WMA) agent outperforms existing methods in terms of task success rate and efficiency, notably showing improvements when compared to tree-search based approaches that use a much larger number of trials.
+The code for the WMA agent is publicly available, encouraging further research and development in this area.

 {{< /lead >}}